QuotaClub

 Long-game channel·The goal: Be visible to your buyer 5 times before you ever DM them.

-What top performers do differently: They never DM cold.
+What to review in your own process: They never DM cold.
 They engage with the prospect's content for a week, then send a connection request with no message, then DM with a value-first opener once accepted.

 The 4-step LinkedIn play